 This gives rise to this paper, where we propose a system to estimate the SPD of different light sources at a low cost and requiring only off-the-shelf equipment.
 This equipment comprises a camera and a diffraction filter, such as those shown in Figure 1, left, and described in Section 3.
 Our main focus is simplicity of use, availability, and low cost.
-Other approaches in the literature have used prisms for a similar purpose [DTCL09], but require a larger setup, while we just require a filter placed at the end of the lens.
-Further, we do not aim at obtaining an emission spectrum as accurate as that yielded by spectrophotometers, but to obtain a spectrum that can be used for a number of commonplace everyday applications, such as white balancing or compositing of synthetic objects into an image (Section 6).
+Other approaches in the literature have used prisms for a similar purpose [DTCL09, CDT11], but require a larger setup, while we just require a filter placed in front of the lens.
+Further, we do not aim at obtaining an emission spectrum as accurate as that yielded by spectrophotometers, but to obtain a spectrum that can be used for a number of commonplace everyday applications, such as white balancing or compositing of synthetic objects into an image (Section 7).
+This paper is an extension of the method previously published in [APKM14].
+We extend that work by performing a detailed analysis in order to test the robustness of our approach.
+In this analysis, we explore how different variations in the scenario or the light source affect the quality of the recovered emission spectrum.
+We also compare ourselves to the work of Cao et al. [CDT11]: While we obtain slightly less precise results, our setup is less bulky and complex and requires less equipment, and still enables useful applications.